tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 In other words, your brain gets accustomed to thinking in story structures and imprints that same structure in the brain.
 This helps internalize sequential and causal thinking patterns.

 On days in which I haven't read a book but instead have been immersed online, my brain has a much different pattern.
 Instead of linear, focused thought, my mind skips around more.
 I get monkey mind, jumping from one topic to another.
-If I'm trying to fall asleep, my racing thoughts will keep me up unless I put an audio book in my ear to focus my attention until I fall asleep.
+If I'm trying to fall asleep, my racing thoughts will keep me up unless I put an audiobook in my ear to focus my attention until I fall asleep.

 I might not have noticed this contrast in mental states were it not for this [whole smartphone experiment](/blog/first-experiences-moving-away-from-smartphones/) (noted earlier).
 These past two months, I've been more relaxed in my rules about technology use.
 Earlier on in my experience, however, I [adopted strict rules](/blog/my-international-rules-for-smartphone-use/) about when I would use a phone, and so on.
 My journey away from smartphones led me to [read a lot more](/blog/one-month-in-without-a-smartphone/#books-printing-things-out).
 When I [returned to my smartphone](/blog/returning-to-smartphones/) (because my family wanted to text me), I relapsed in other ways too, checking sports and news more often.
 Then my work provided me with a phone, which came equipped with work email and calendar.
 I started checking work email more often, in addition to checking my own email almost obsessively.
 I started reading Feedly (an RSS aggregator) more often.